 - Certificate of Educational Qualification.

-- Certificate in support of claim for age/fee concession, where applicable.
+- Certificate in support of a claim for age/fee concession, where applicable.

 - Certificate in support of being Person with Benchmark Disability (where applicable).